Make Your Own Polymer Clay Dragon Sculpture

 Last week you were challenged to create a dragon with arms and legs.
-I have chosen two dragons to showcase today from participants in the Friesen Project.

 So now that you’ve made your own version of the Wendyll dragon, and since you’ve mastered how to do arms and legs (yes, I know they are tricky, I don’t like them either) it’s time to do something with that adorable dragon!
 So we’re going to delve into the back of Christi’s book to gain inspiration and ideas … but your job this week is simple … you are going to create something functional with your dragon.
 Perhaps a pin, brooch, vase, wall hanging, sculpture, necklace … whatever you want!
 This week is yours!
 Show off your mad polymer clay skills and get to work creating something unique with you dragon!
 Choose one of the options below and make your own Christi Friesen inspired dragon!

 Make a Sculpture (Pg.
 42-43)

 One of my favorite things to do is to make figurines … as you most likely already know because I have a whole store dedicated to cute little characters from my imagination … that being said, I am often partial to making figurines and make them often.
 But many of you that have joined the project do not make figurines, perhaps you focus on making jewelry from polymer clay.